sirredbeard/det-mlde/themes/hpe-pach-emdash/README.md

 # About this theme

-This theme is called "pach-emdash" and lives in `/themes/pach-emdash`.
+This is a copy of the pachyderm theme.
+The pachyderm theme is a custom theme that is called "pach-emdash" and was copied from the https://github.com/pachyderm/docs-hpe-ui repo subdirectory `/themes/pach-emdash`.

 ---